Bevica-SaaS/.github/Docs/BC/BC-Standard.md

 --
 ## SOAP

 SOAP web services enable full flexibility for building operation-centric services.
-They provide industry-standard interoperability and channel and host pluggability.
+They provide industry-standard interoperability and channel and host plugability.

 You can use SOAP to interact with page or codeunit web services in Business Central.